Typhoon Talim leaves behind crushed vehicles, beached whale in southern China

 In Guangxi's Nanning city, state media reported 35 passenger train services have been disrupted and 26 flights cancelled since Monday.
 In Hainan, an island province to the south of Guangdong, railway services were gradually being restored on Tuesday morning after being suspended the previous day.

-The effects of the typhoon were felt more then 1,000 km to the northeast in Fuzhou city in Fujian province.
+The effects of the typhoon were felt more then 1,000km to the northeast in Fuzhou city in Fujian province.
 Residents there spoke of counting their blessings for being safe after vehicles, furniture and household appliances were washed away or damaged by flash floods, according to a video shared on social media.

-(Reporting by Liz Lee in Beijing and Upasana Singh in Bengaluru; Editing by Devika Syamnath and Tom Hogue)
+REUTERS

 Read more of the latest in